somethingweird/docker/README.md

 # Docker
 I started this project because I wanted to learn Docker.
+In addition to learning Docker I get to practice Nodejs / Express.

+## Road Map
+Sept 2017 - get a simple prototype working by the end of the month.
+Make a version number

-## Todo
+## To Do
-Way too much.
+Always too much.

 ## Requirements
 1. nodejs
 2. docker (of course)